 Research and development activities are central to our business model.
-We expect that our research and development expenses will continue to increase for the foreseeable future as we initiate and continue our planned clinical trials for our product candidates and continue to discover and develop additional product candidates.
+We expect that our research and development expenses will decrease in the foreseeable future due to our reduced headcount and our decision to suspend our hepatitis B, or HBV program, announced on March 31, 2022, and our subsequent decision, announced on September 1, 2022, to suspend our Phase 1 clinical trial in ASD.
+Our research and development expenses are primarily focused on supporting clinical trials for CP101, and have the potential to increase in the future as we may advance our efforts to discover and develop additional product candidates.
 If any of our product candidates enter into later stages of clinical development, they will generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials.
 There are numerous factors associated with the successful commercialization of any product candidates we may develop in the future, including future trial design and various regulatory requirements, many of which cannot be determined with accuracy at this time based on our stage of development.
 Additionally, future commercial and regulatory factors beyond our control will impact our clinical development program and plans.